mxwilson/c-utils/login-inotifyd/README.md

-# login-inotifyd (0.1.5)
+# login-inotifyd (0.1.6)

 ## Synopsis

-login-inotifyd - A daemon that detects SSH logins and e-mails notifications using mailx and SSMPT.
+login-inotifyd - A daemon that detects SSH logins and e-mails notifications using mailx.
+An MTA such as Postfix or SSMPT must be installed to send the mail.
 Root access is required.
-This utilizes the inotify API and e-mails notifications immediately without the need for a cron job.
+This program utilizes the inotify API and e-mails notifications immediately without the need for a cron job.

 Previous versions in the 'old' subfolder do not use inotify.

 ## Installation

-1. Prior to installation mailx and SSMTP must be installed.
+1. Prior to installation mailx and an MTA must be installed.

-2. Edit login-inotifyd.c file and update e-mail address.
+2. Edit login-inotifyd.c file and add your e-mail address.

 3. $ make login-inotifyd
 	- place executable in location of your choice. ie: /usr/bin/login-inotifyd